runar-labs/runar-ts/LOCAL_FEATURES_PLAN.md

 - CBOR canonical form: `cbor-x` does not guarantee canonical by default; acceptable for local parity.
 Will revisit when wiring Rust serializer/FFI.
 - Performance: PathTrie implementation is functional; optimizations can follow once API parity is locked.
-- Decorators are scaffolding-only for now; encryption will be integrated via `runar-ts-ffi` later.
+- Decorators are scaffolding-only for now; encryption is integrated via `runar-rust/runar-nodejs-api` (NAPI).

 ### Short-Term Execution Plan